joseph-crowley/wolfram-cli/NOTES.md

 - https://resources.wolframcloud.com/PacletRepository/resources/Wolfram/CommandLineParser/
 - https://feyncalc.github.io/
 ## 2025-10-24
+- Sourced ~/.zprofile and ~/.zshrc to inherit Joe's environment, then read RUNBOOK.md and the approach playbook inside NOTES.md to confirm the priority list.
+Selected the eft positivity photon photon problem for this session because no prior implementation exists in problems/ and physics_cli tasks.
+  Logged pre work state and verified git cleanliness as baseline.
+- Created problems/eft-positivity-photon-photon as the dedicated workspace for this attempt so all scripts, documentation, and artifacts stay isolated per instruction.
+No prior attempts exist in the repo for this problem class.
 - Read repo structure and current task catalog to align research targets with CLI-first workflows and ASCII-safe outputs.
 Focus: particle physics and thermodynamics problems that are tractable with symbolic-numeric WL and